PhilipMa2/Lion-Study-Buddy/README.md

 * matching students

 *A Note for Feature Tests*
+These tests expect:
-These tests expect "frank@example.com" email and "frank789" passcode to be the valid login for student with first name "Frank" in our database.
+* "frank@example.com" email and "frank789" passcode to be the valid login for student with first name "Frank" in our database.
+* Frank is unmatched with user Dave (id 4), who has an open post (id 4)

 ## Features